 Salesforce CEO Marc Benioff responded to the Texas Heartbeat Act last fall by saying the company would pick up the tab for any of its Texas-based employees who wanted to move out of the state entirely.

 On May 16, Starbucks announced that it would pay the expenses for any of its US workers who need to travel for an abortion or gender-affirming procedure, provided the worker is enrolled in the company’s health insurance plan.
-The coffee giant has more than 240,000 employees in the country.
+The coffee giant has more than 240,000 employees in the US.
 The new benefit will cover costs for anyone who can not access reproductive or gender-affirming healthcare within 100 miles of where they live.

-Yelp, the online reviews site said it would cover the costs of travel for workers in states where reproductive rights are limited.
+The online reviews site said it would cover the costs of travel for workers in states where reproductive rights are limited.
 The benefit was adopted after Texas tightened its restrictions, but a spokesperson told The New York Times that it would apply to employees impacted by “current or future action that restricts access to covered reproductive health care.”

 Other companies supporting abortion rights